dslm4515/MLFS-S6-Bootscripts/README.md

 Directories in s6:
   * base - Base directory for s6-linux-init
   * base/run-image - Directory copied to /run at beginning of boot
-  * base/scripts - Scripts to shutdown and start system via s6-linux-init
   * base/env - Enviromental varibles to set at boot
   * db - Compiled databases for boot
   * db/current - Compiled database to use for boot
-  * skel - Default startup/shutdown scripts
-  * sv - Source definitions for databases and services
+  * dbsrc - Source definitions for databases and services
-  * scripts - Small scripts used by services compiled from sv
   * doc/mock-boot-tree - Use command tree to see how the layout of sv

 ## Scripts:
-  * rc.local - Additional shell commands to execute on bootup
   * s6.conf - Global configuration of s6-rc services

 ## mkinitrd: